 It’s an ideal activity for travelers who want to combine culture with a refined culinary experience.

-9. Take a Day Trip to Osum Canyon
+9. Take a day trip to Osum Canyon

 About one hour from Berat, Osum Canyon is one of Albania’s most impressive natural wonders.
 Stretching approximately 26 kilometers through dramatic rock formations, caves, and seasonal waterfalls, it offers an unforgettable adventure experience.